Azure/autorest.python/docs/dpg-archboard.md

 Now, it's even easier for users to input their bodies, because they can directly copy the template, fill in the information, and pass that to the service.
 This also removes a lot of the imports and lines that they'd have to dedicate to importing and initializing these models before passing them to the server.

-(show DPG `# OR` part)
+(show Generation Diff)

-We've also additionally added overloads for post methods where the input is a JSON type. **These overloads will be helpful to people who don't want to read large models into memory just to pass them as a JSON input.
+You can see that: we've also additionally added overloads for post methods where the input is a JSON type. **These overloads will be helpful to people who don't want to read large models into memory just to pass them as a JSON input.
 Instead, they are now able to stream serialized JSON straight to the service**.

+(show User Behavior Diff)

+Please see `User Behavior Diff`, it can help us quickly understand the convenience of these overloads function.
+Compared with using models, users can stream serialized JSON straight to the service.
+And It is really helpful for large models.

-None of our SDKs do this yet, and it's not in the Python guidelines, but this is an issue that Johan has been wanting to solve for a long time, and now we have a well-typed solution for users.
+None of our SDKs do this yet, and it's not in the Python guidelines, but this is an issue that Johan and Python SDK team have been wanting to solve for a long time, and now we have a well-typed solution for users.

-I also want to be clear that these overloads DO NOT mean C# overloads, these don't add time or space complexity.
-These are for intellisense purposes only.
+I also want to be clear that these overloads DO NOT mean C# overloads, these don't add time or space complexity and these are for intellisense purposes only.

 ### Break the Glass